unibas-medfak/zammad-mcp-server/README.md

 ### Configuration

-See the [Configuration guide](https://openticketai.com/en/docs/zammad-mcp-server/configuration/) for all environment variables and access policies.
+See [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for all environment variables and access policies.

 Create a `.env` file: